 The two pillars on which a baby’s circadian rhythm develops are — breast milk (nutrition) and environmental cues.
-The latter is an obvious factor — get your baby some sun during the day and avoid unnecessary exposure to artificial light after the dark.
-That will automatically help their bodies develop a sense of light and dark, and synchronize with the day-night cycle.
+The latter is a prominent factor — get your baby some sun during the day and avoid unnecessary exposure to artificial light after the dark.
+That will automatically help their bodies develop a sense of light and dark and synchronize with the day-night cycle.

-The breast milk composition changes not only throughout day and night, but throughout the feeding period, as per the nutritional demands of the baby.
+Breast milk composition changes not only throughout day and night but throughout the feeding period, as per your baby’s nutritional demands.
 That means that the morning and evening breast milk is wildly different from each other.
-And unless you’re breastfeeding your baby in real time, this difference can confuse your little one’s body.
+And unless you’re breastfeeding your baby in real-time, this difference can confuse your little one’s body.

-The hormones that the baby ingests depend on the timing of breastfeeding or when the milk is expressed.
+The hormones that your baby ingests depend on the timing of breastfeeding.
 The morning milk is high in an energy drink-like hormone called cortisol.
-And the evening milk is high is a sleep-inducing hormone called melatonin.
-Before going into detail of these hormones, let’s first take a look at how babies develop circadian rhythm through breast milk.
+And the evening milk is high in a sleep-inducing hormone called melatonin.

-The composition of breast milk changes with day and night.
+Breast milk’s composition changes throughout the day and night.
 So when your baby ingests it, they are also taking in the little clocks from your body.
 Over time, three things happen.

-One, your baby ingests breast milk having hormones which act like tiny clocks for the baby’s body.
+One, your baby ingests breast milk with hormones that act like tiny clocks for the baby’s body.

-Two, nutrition and sleep help your baby’s brain mature and develop at an unprecedented pace.
-This helps them develop a master clock of their own.
+Two, nutrition and sleep help your baby’s brain mature and develops at an unprecedented pace, helping them develop a master clock of their own.